garcia-lopez/Basic-CRUD/README.md

 # Basic-CRUD with Python and FastAPI
- I was bored and wanted to do some stuff.
-I mainly did it to practice HTML and CSS.
+I wanted to take the opportunity to practice with FAST API while enhancing my skills in HTML and CSS.

 # If you want to try it out, here are the steps to run this project.